 It sort of came together, but mostly it tasted lemon-y (which, sure, might be because I used two lemons).
 I thought, well, maybe I'll let it sit in the refrigerator and give the flavors a chance to mesh.
 And before I knew it, the weekend had come and gone and all of a sudden it was Sunday afternoon.
 I checked in on my little mixing bowl and found that it had separated.
 Fine, that seems normal - unfortunately it also tasted not-so-great.

-Which is fine, actually - because what this means is that I'm getting more comfortable in the kitchen, more at ease with experimenting.
+kitchen, more at ease with experimenting.
 I may need to use recipes for a while longer, but I'm fine with playing around until something clicks and I have something wonderful to eat.
 This is definitely something I'm excited about, but I had another goal in mind for today's post: Summer Fest 2009.
 I was already cheating a little, since lemons aren't stone fruits, but a dud recipe (or lack thereof) just won't do.
 So what I have to offer instead are links to old posts: using this recipe, I made scones with farmer's market blueberries (instead of cheese and chives, just add as many blueberries as you'd like) Sunday morning; and I've been making quesadillas with guacamole a lot lately.
 I just can't get enough avocado in my life.
 (Yes, I realize that neither of these are stone fruits, either, though I did learn that blueberries aren't true berries, while avocados are technically large berries.
 The things the internet can teach you, huh?)

 to avoid either extreme, it is necessary to find all the lives in between. (jeanette winterson, lighthousekeeping)